ganbarodigital/css-ishi/docs/inspirations.md

 ## The Heavyweights

-<p class="leader">Our main sources of inspiration are the acknowledged heavyweights of the Internet styling world.</p>
+<p class="p--leader">Our main sources of inspiration are the acknowledged heavyweights of the Internet styling world.</p>

 * The {{ ishi.externallink('bbc-gel') }} gets our top shoutout.
 Their approach to typography was the inspiration for creating Ishi in the first place.
 We've also adopted their concept of [device groups](concepts/device-groups.html).
 We feel that it's a great way to provide great-looking content on any device.